Large Language Model-Driven Full-Component Evolution of Adaptive Large Neighborhood Search: Numerical Experiments

-From Table~\ref{tab:multi-llm}, we can draw three observations: \begin{enumerate} \item \textbf{Fixed 1{,}000 iterations: GPT-5.2 is best overall in solution quality.} Under the same iteration budget, the GPT-5.2-evolved version achieves the lowest Avg GAP in all four groups, suggesting that its operators and control logic deliver larger improvements per search step.
+\begin{enumerate} \item \textbf{Fixed 1,000 iterations: Gemini-3-Flash yields the highest search depth.} Under the same iteration budget, the algorithm evolved by \texttt{Gemini-3-Flash} achieves the lowest average GAP in three out of four instance groups.
+This suggests that its operator logic and control strategies are highly effective per search step, although \texttt{DeepSeek-V3.2} shows a slight advantage on the medium-small test instances.

-\item \textbf{Fixed 60 seconds: efficiency differences become more visible.} The best model varies by group: On the evolution set (small/medium), DeepSeek-v3.2 is slightly better than GPT-5.2.
-On the test set (medium--small/large), MiniMax-m2 achieves the lowest Avg GAP under 60 seconds.
-This indicates that different evolved strategies trade off computation cost and neighborhood effectiveness differently.
-Some strategies may use cheaper operators and drop error faster early on, while others may be stronger when measured per iteration.

-\item \textbf{Fixed 25{,}000 iterations: GPT-5.2 and Grok-Code show strong long-run search.} Under a long iteration budget, GPT-5.2 and Grok-Code achieve the best or near-best results in multiple groups, especially on the test set, where they clearly outperform DeepSeek-v3.2 and MiniMax-m2.
-This suggests that long-run performance depends more on how well components complement each other, and this structure is better captured in the GPT-5.2 and Grok-Code evolved designs. \end{enumerate}

-Overall, the multi-model comparison shows that the choice of LLM can noticeably change the performance of the evolved ALNS.
-In our setting, the GPT-5.2 version is the most consistent in solution quality under fixed iterations, and remains leading (or tied for leading) under long budgets.